DelusionalOptimist/dropit/README.md

 # dropit

-dropit is a packet filter (or a firewall?).
+dropit is a packet filter (or a firewall if you're that old).
 It uses XDP to intercept packets before they enter the actual network stack.